 We continue to work towards reducing the underutilization numbers regarding female faculty.
-This year, faculty female underutilization is 18, down from 23 last year.
-Again this year, we show 9 departments with female underutilization.
-The greatest concentration continues in Political Science and Psychology (6 females), Natural Sciences (4 females) and Mathematics and Computer Studies (3 females).
-The Math department is currently conducting 3 searches.
-It is anticipated that female underutilization will be reduced should these searches reach successful conclusions.
+This year, faculty female underutilization is 17, down from 18 last year.
+Again this year, we show 10 departments with female underutilization.
+The greatest concentration continues in Political Science and Psychology (4 females), Natural Sciences (4 females), Mathematics and Computer Studies (3 females), and English (3 females).
+Underutilization of Hispanics and Asians is also an area of concern.